Germany apologises to Skopje for Bulgaria fiasco

 "We honour that and we recognise that," Germany's Roth said on Tuesday on Zaev's reforms.

-"Anything else [than a swift IGC] would be a very severe political mistake at the expense of stability and security in the western Balkans, and that ultimately would massively endanger the security of Europe as a whole - and all should be aware of that," Roth said.
+"Anything else [than a swift IGC] would be a very severe political mistake at the expense of stability and security in the Western Balkans, and that ultimately would massively endanger the security of Europe as a whole - and all should be aware of that," Roth said.

 "The [European] perspective [of the Western Balkans] remains unchanged and it's very clear and all member states agree to this," Mamer, the EU commission spokesman, also said on Tuesday.